gitops-tools/tekton-ci/README.md

 ## HTTP Hook Handler.

-This defines a Kubernetes Service `tekton-ci-http` on port `8080` which needs to be exposed to GitHub hooks, it supports two endpoints `/pipeline` and `/pipelinerun`, the first of these accepts pipeline syntax, the second supports a syntax closer to PipelineRuns.
+The `deploy` directory includes a Kubernetes Service `tekton-ci-http` on port `8080` which needs to be exposed to GitHub hooks, it supports two endpoints `/pipeline` and `/pipelinerun`, the first of these accepts pipeline syntax, the second supports a syntax closer to PipelineRuns.

 This needs a recent version of Tekton Pipelines installed, and a simple volume claim (see the example above).